It gives me great pleasure to present, on behalf of the Board of

 Oil & Gas production

-producer of oil and gas in the country (from its
+producer of oil and gas in the country, was able to maintain its

-domestic operations) contributing 69 per cent of oil and 62.28 per cent
+relevance by contributing 69 per cent of oil and 62 per cent of natural

 Oil & Gas production of ONGC Group, including PSC-JVs and from overseas

-Out of the total production of 30.46 MMT of crude oil, 74 percent
+Out of the total production of 31.49 MMT of crude oil, 70.6 per cent

-production came from the ONGC operated domestic fields, 14 per cent from
+production came from ONGC operated domestic fields, 17.4 per cent from

-the overseas assets and balance 12 percent from domestic joint
+the overseas assets and balance 12 per cent from domestic joint

-production (84 per cent) came from ONGC operated domestic fields and of
+production (84 per cent) came from ONGC operated domestic fields, 10.4

-the remaining, 10 per cent came from overseas assets and 6 per cent from domestic joint
+per cent from overseas assets and 5.6 per cent from domestic joint

 Production from overseas assets